xbmc/repo-plugins/plugin.video.nfl.gamepass/README.md

 # NFL Game Pass Kodi Plugin #
-**version 0.9.0 — Charles Woodson Edition**
+**version 0.9.1 — Bart Starr Edition**

-Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be forever regarded as a beta release.
-It may crash, spay your puppy, and/or cause your oven to not heat to 400° F properly.
+Before reading any further, please understand that this addon is unofficial and is not endorsed or supported by the NFL in any way.
+Thus, not all features are supported (see below) and it should be forever regarded as a beta release.
+It may crash, spay your puppy, and/or cause your oven to not heat to 400°F properly.

 If you're interested in helping out, just drop us an email or send a pull request.
 Patches and (constructive) input are always welcome.